What are the top 10 habits for healthy ageing? The good and the bad

 Here’s where intermittent fasting comes into play.
 Unlike many dietary trends that come and go, intermittent fasting has a foundation built on scientific evidence.

-Recent studies show that intermittent fasting significantly impacts insulin sensitivity and enhances cellular repair.
-It provides benefits beyond just metabolic health; from boosted cognitive function, to creating a holistic shield against age-related decline.
+Recent studies show that intermittent fasting can significantly impact insulin sensitivity and enhances cellular repair.
+It may also provide benefits beyond just metabolic health; from boosted cognitive function, to creating a holistic shield against age-related decline.

 So, how does one go about adopting intermittent fasting?
 A popular starting point is the 16/8 method: you fast for 16 hours and confine your eating to an 8-hour window.